The FIRE Movement (Financially Independent, Retire Early) has people retiring as early as 35 or 40.

 It’s neither easy nor inexpensive, but it will provide you with tax-free income in early retirement.

 That’s where the Roth conversion ladder comes into the picture.
-Funds held in either an IRA or a 401(k)/403(b) plan can be converted to a Roth IRA.
+Funds held in either an IRA or a 401(k) or 403(b) plan can be converted to a Roth IRA.

 Once there, they’re eligible for tax-free withdrawals.